 We brought in a mix of US Dollars, Canadian Dollars and Euros and changed them at banks – Casas de Cambio SA (CADECA) – all over the country.

-I took 700 US Dollars and 500 Euros in hard cash with me, but it was far from being enough.
+I took with me 700 US Dollars and 500 Euros in hard cash, but it was far from enough.
 I ended up withdrawing over $1,000 from ATMs in four separate transactions.

-You’ll find ATMs all over, including in the small town of mountainous Vinales, but individual ATM fees apply, so it’s best to carry as much hard cash with you as possible.
+You’ll find ATMs all over, including in the small town of mountainous Vinales, but individual ATM fees apply, so it’s best to carry as much hard cash as possible.